Crime and sentence

-And then there is the matter of responsibility; It is no use to punish who possess no awareness and intelligence with respect to the trouble they cause.
+And then there is the matter of responsibility; it is no use to punish who possess no awareness with respect to the trouble they cause.
 In such cases it suffices to compensate the victims and remove the culprit from society to prevent future crimes.
 Responsibility (r) is a crime's coefficient from 0 to 1, the latter being its principal value.
-As for diminished responsibility , it must be understood this can never apply to crimes committed under the influence of voluntarily taken drugs of any kind; r = 1 in those cases.
+As for diminished responsibility, it must be understood this can never apply to crimes committed under the influence of voluntarily taken drugs of any kind; r = 1 in those cases.
 On the other hand, if one is forced into an apparently criminal act, r = 0.
 It follows that the penalty (p) to any crime (c) is given by the formula:

 p = r × c2

-On top of this penalty it is self-evident the culprit must compensate the victim or victims - if still alive - for the suffering, and only the individual victim can determine the height of the compensation.
+On top of this penalty it is self-evident that the culprit must compensate the victim or victims — if still alive — for the suffering, and only the individual victim can determine the height of the compensation.
 The culprit can in no case escape this, and will if needed sell his own body organs, including vital ones.
 It must not be forgotten that who commits a crime disclaims his human rights.

 Finally, society must be protected from future crimes by a given culprit by removing the latter (if still alive).